noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

   - should reduce the amount of `hot` keys
     - i.e. dont use US.STATE if 90% of your users are in California
     - read the adaptive capacity blog post
+- rolling tables: where a new table is created for the current period, e.g. monthly/quarterly/etc
+  - older tables will only see traffic when the application specifically requests them
+  - enables setting a lower provisioned capacities as tables age and eventualy moved to cold storage/dropped
+- attribute size
+  - reading/writing large objec ts results in hot activity localized toa single partition
+  - prefer to keep item size between 1 and 4kb
+    - storing large json blobs in s3 and indexing their location in dynamodb
+    - storing large json objects as binary attributes, and keeping the smaller metadata attributes separately
+    - decompose json objects into smaller pieces that can be stored as separate items
+      - this occurs at the application level using the `scatter-gather` technique
+- manage concurrency with teh read-modify-write pattern
+- one-to-many tables: e.g.
+  - avoid large string/number sets as item attributes, and prefer storing each set element in a separate table as items
+  - helps reduce throughput because you wont need to fetch the entire set every time you fetch the item
+    - now your base table can contain a reference to the many table
+- varied access patterns
+  - generally each item in a table should have attributes that are read with similar access patterns
+    - if each item has large attributes that dont meet this requirment, split those attributers into a new table
+      - e.g. instead of one large USER table, have user.preferenes, and user.blah, and user.bloop
+    - its all about controlling item throughput